Port Vila Efate, Vanuatu Travel Guide

 Public displays of affection, especially between same-sex couples, may receive disapproval or lack of comprehension.
 Discretion advises for LGBTQ+ travelers.

 Most natural attractions (e.g., waterfalls, blue holes) and cultural villages are not specifically designed for wheelchair access, often including uneven paths, steps, or natural terrain.
-Some major resorts may present a limited number of accessible rooms or have ramps and lifts for common areas.
+Some main holiday resorts may present a limited number of accessible rooms or have ramps and lifts for common areas.
 Public transportation (minibuses) is not wheelchair accessible.